developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/about/index.md

 * Locate a device even when that device is powered off (for a limited time) if it has [secondary BLE beaconing](../config/#secondaryble) capability.
 * New device support for EC50.
 See <a href="./#supporteddevices">Supported Devices.</a>
+* Added support to silently deploy Device Tracker on mobile devices using EMM and StageNow, allowing uninterrupted device operation for the end user (if Check-out is not enabled).
-* New [Device Tracker service](../setup/#installationprofile) for headless deployment to start the app without user interaction.
+* New [Device Tracker service](../setup/#installationprofile) to support headless deployment of Device Tracker app on mobile devices using EMM and StageNow.
 This allows uninterrupted device operation by the end user during deployment.
 * Administrator or manager can scan a barcode for user name and password during login, eliminating manual entry.
 * Resolved Issues:
         * After repeatedly launching Device Tracker over several weeks without rebooting the device, the app may become unresponsive.